wolkenarchitekt/teachernews/readme.txt

  be automatically informed of important events concerning specific teachers or university departments.

- This application was written as part of my Diploma Thesis, in which i evaluated Scala for implementing web applications on the Java EE 6 Platform.
+ This application was developed as part of my Diploma Thesis, in which i evaluated Scala for implementing web applications on the Java EE 6 Platform.
  The following technologies are used by Teachernews:
   - Scala 2.8